 Open to minority college students with good academic records and same journalistic experience.
 Interns work during the summer as artists, copy editors in news or sports or as reporters in news, sports, features or business.

 Society of Environmental Journalists Fellowship Program for Journalists of Color

 These travel fellowships for working journalists will underwrite airfare, shared lodging and registration to SEJ's national conference.
 Application deadline is mid July, 1998 for the 1998 conference in Chattanooga, Tenn.
-For information and an application form, write to:

 Charles M. Anderson Public Broadcasting Fellowship in radio news & television production

 Fellows will gain an in-depth exposure to the professional environment of Western's Public Broadcasting, working side-by-side with some of the best broadcast professionals in the nation.